revou-fsse-3/milestone-1-SarraNutrisia/README.md

 *CSS Version :* CSS 3

 ***
 As a web developer, the three main languages we use to build websites are HTML, CSS, and JavaScript.
 We use HTML to structure the site, CSS to design and layout the web page, and JavaScript to create dynamically updating content.
-For this week, I have build a simple website about Kateda Membership Club using HTML, CSS and JavaScript.
+For this week, I have build a simple website about company profile of Yayasan Tahfidz Sulaimaniyah using HTML, CSS and JavaScript.
 ***
 ## Table of Contents ![Content Icon](images/readme/Content_Icon.png)
 1. HTML Structure